pnp/spfx-reference-scenarios/samples/contoso-retail-demo/README.md

 ## Summary

 This is a sample end-to-end application, based on demo sample data and on a back-end sample REST API implemented as an Azure Function, that shows you how to create a Microsoft Teams personal app with SharePoint Framework, hosting the solution also in Outlook.com and in the Microsoft 365 Portal as a Microsoft 365 app.
 The solution also provides a sample Adaptive Card Extension (ACE) for Microsoft Viva Connection, still built with SharePoint Framework.
 The sample illustrates how to connect the ACE with the Teams personal app, providing custom arguments to the Teams personal app via deep links defined in the ACE.
+The solution also illustrates how you can leverage the Microsoft Teams Toolkit to create a Teams Message Extension to extend the Microsoft Teams Search, consuming a back-end API with Single Sign-On and OAuth.

 Here you can see the Microsoft Teams personal app in action: